Dubai Opera: Building

 Dubai Opera is part of The Opera District within Downtown Dubai.
 The 1901-seat performing arts centre was designed by Janus Rostock of Atkins.
 The theatre was conceived and briefed by Theatre Projects Consultants, it can be converted into a traditional theatre, concert hall, banquet hall or exhibition space.
 Using hydraulic lifts and seating wagons to relocate 900 of the 2,000 seats, the space can be used for other events while the extra seating is stored in garages beneath the theatre.
+It has 1,800-square-metre flat floor space which can hold up to 1,000 or more people for weddings, gala dinners, fashion shows, product launches, exhibitions and more.

-Dubai Opera is designed to resemble a dhow, a traditional sailing vessel, in which the 'bow' of the structure houses the opera's main stage, orchestra and seating, while the elongated 'hull' has waiting areas, taxi drop-off areas, and parking.
+Dubai Opera is designed to resemble a dhow, a traditional sailing vessel, in which the 'bow' of the structure houses the opera's main stage, orchestra and seating, while the elongated 'hull' has waiting areas, a taxi "rank" or drop-off and pick-up areas, and parking.
 It also boasts a rooftop restaurant with views of the Burj Khalifa.

 The Opera District

 The Opera District was launched by Emaar Properties in Downtown Dubai in 2013.
 Aside from Dubai Opera, the district, which faces Burj Khalifa and The Dubai Fountain, includes art galleries, museums, design studios, and other cultural venues.
 The area includes several hotels, a retail plaza, recreational spaces and residential towers.

 Dubai has more than 50 art galleries and hosts cultural events such as Dubai Design Week, Art Dubai, and the SIKKA Art Fair.